 Organization:Mansfield Richland County Public Library

-- Master’s degree in Library Science (MLS or MLIS) from ALA-accredited university is required.
+- MLS or MLIS from ALA-accredited university is required.
 Consideration will be given to candidates actively enrolled in the MLS/MLIS program with proof of current enrollment.
-Coursework emphasis on children’s literature, programming and education is preferred.

-- Experience working in public library setting preferred
+- Experience working in public library setting is preferred.

-- Intermediate to advanced computer skills using Microsoft Office, internet and email
+- Advanced computer skills using Microsoft Office, GSuite, internet and email

 - Ability to read, write, speak and understand English

 - Must be experienced and comfortable working alone and in a team environment

 - Must have advanced facility with a variety of social media and digital formats along with devices used by customers, like IPad, tablets, eReaders, smart phones and the like

 - Experience working with a wide variety of professional reference, research, and reader’s advisory tools, publications, and resources.